2020 Atlantic hurricane season: Hurricane Delta

-As Delta was nearing landfall in Quintana Roo, Mexican president Andrés Manuel López Obrador announced on October 6 the activation of the DN-III emergency plan and the mobilization of 5,000 soldiers of the Mexican Armed Forces to help with the evacuation of sheltering people in the region.
-There were numerous reports of uprooted trees and damage to the region's electrical grids, with approximately one-third of the region's population losing power.
-The storm caused significant flooding in Cozumel and Playa del Carmen.
-Overall, damage in Mexico totaled approximately $185 million.
-As Delta moved into the northern Gulf of Mexico, widespread watches and warnings were issued along the U.S. Gulf Coast.
-States of emergency were declared in Louisiana, Mississippi, and Alabama and numerous coastal, low-lying, and flood prone areas were evacuated.
+Hurricane Delta caused six fatalities, two each in the Yucatán, Louisiana, and Florida.
+In Mexico, damage in Mexico totaled approximately $185 million, with power outages, uprooted trees, and flooding.
+Damage from Delta in the United States reached $2.9 billion.
 The hurricane and its remnants produced heavy rain, strong winds, storm surge, and tornadoes across much of the Southeastern United States.
-In Louisiana, strong winds generated by Delta caused additional damage to structures that were impacted by Laura, while debris remaining since the Laura were scattered across roadways and drains.
+In Louisiana, strong winds generated by Delta caused additional damage to structures that were impacted by Laura, while debris remaining from Hurricane Laura were scattered across roadways and drains.
 However, much of the damage in the state was caused by flooding, with 17.57 in of rainfall at LeBleu Settlement.
 Floodwaters entered several homes in Baton Rouge and Calcasieu.
 In Mississippi, roughly 100,000 businesses and homes lost electricity after rainfall and tropical storm-force wind gusts uprooted trees.
-Damage from Delta in the United States reached $2.9 billion.
-Altogether, there were six storm-related fatalities, two each in the Yucatán, Louisiana, and Florida.